February 29, 2020

 The Alchemy Of Leadership

 Are great leaders born or made?
 And what balance of traits separates the good from the great?
-History provides examples from across a wide range of backgrounds and fields –from business moguls to artists, journalists to politicians; many of whom challenge our preconceived notions and thinking about who we choose to emulate.
+History provides examples from across a wide range of backgrounds and fields – from business moguls to artists, journalists to politicians; many of whom challenge our preconceived notions and thinking about who we choose to emulate.
+We’ll explore notable examples of leadership with General Stanley McChrystal and Professor Elizabeth Samet.

-A Check On Power: The Presidency And The Press
+A Check On Power: Journalists, Late Night TV Hosts, and The Presidency

 All programming is subject to change.